Table of Contents

 ---|---|---|---|

-1st Installment | Early Registration of Pregnancy in MCP Card (registration of pregnancy within 180 days from the date of LMP) | 1000 | MCP Card duly certified by an officer/functionary of Health Deptt not below rank of ANM |
+1st Installment | Early Registration of Pregnancy in MCP Card (registration of pregnancy within 180 days from the date of LMP) | 1000 | MCP Card duly certified by an officer/functionary of the Health Deptt not below the rank of ANM |

-2nd Installment | Received at least one antenatal Check-up (can be claimed after 6 months of Pregnancy) | 2000 | MCP Card duly certified by an officer/functionary of Health Deptt not below rank of ANM |
+2nd Installment | Received at least one antenatal Check-up (can be claimed after 6 months of Pregnancy) | 2000 | MCP Card duly certified by an officer/functionary of the Health Deptt not below the rank of ANM |

-3rd Installment | Childbirth is registered | 2000 | A photocopy of Birth certificate (provisional) issued by competent authority of the state |
+3rd Installment | Childbirth is registered | 2000 | A photocopy of the Birth certificate (provisional) issued by the competent authority of the state |

-Child has received first cycle of BCG, OPV, DPT and Hepatitis-B or its equivalent/substitute | MCP Card with immunization details duly by an officer/functionary of Health Deptt not below rank of ANM |
+Child has received the first cycle of BCG, OPV, DPT and Hepatitis-B or its equivalent/substitute | MCP Card with immunisation details duly signed by an officer/functionary of the Health Deptt not below the rank of ANM |

 Pradhan Mantri Matru Vandana Yojana Beneficiaries

-Pregnant women and lactating mothers fall under this group, however, those who work full-time for the federal, state, or local governments, public utilities, or who receive similar benefits under any continuously in effect statute are not included.
+Pregnant women and lactating mothers fall under this group; however, those who work full-time for the federal, state, or local governments, public utilities, or who receive similar benefits under any continuously in effect statute are not included.
 Women who become pregnant and give birth to their first child on or after July 1, 2017, are all entitled.

 Beneficiaries